cctop status

 What tools does it work with?

-cctop monitors your AI coding agents and jumps you back to the right editor or terminal window.
+Each tool reports session events locally; cctop turns them into one menubar view and jumps you back to the right editor or terminal window.

 * Kitty targets the exact window when remote control is enabled in kitty.conf.
 Without it, falls back to app activation.